 Will Call Ticket Pick-up

-For most events at the theatre, alcoholic beverages are available for purchase.
-Our staff is trained in the provincial Smart Serve Training program for responsible alcohol service.
-All guests appearing to be under the age of 30 may be required to show ID to purchase alcohol.
-Guests are not permitted to bring in alcoholic beverages from outside and may not leave with alcohol purchased from the Theatre.
+For many events at Centrepointe Theatres, alcoholic beverages (beer, wine and coolers) are available for purchase.
+Theatre bar staff are trained in the provincial Smart Serve Training program for responsible alcohol service.
+All guests appearing to be 30 years old or younger may be required to show ID to purchase alcohol.
+Guests are not permitted to bring in alcoholic beverages from outside vendors and may not go outside the building with alcohol purchased from Centrepointe Theatres.
 Management reserves the right to refuse the sale of alcohol to any guest.

 Disturbance of Other Patrons

-Please be considerate to other patrons.
-Any guest who interferes with the enjoyment of another individual during an event is subject to ejection from the building.
-Theatre Staff and Volunteers have the right to refuse entrance or ask someone to leave.
+We ask everyone to please be considerate of other patrons.
+Any patron who interferes with the enjoyment of another individual during an event may be asked to leave the Theatre(s) without expectation of ticket refunds.
+Theatre Staff and volunteers have the right to refuse entrance and/or re-admittance to anyone.